Alcohol And Other Drugs

-According to Section 893.11(1) Florida statutes, “it is unlawful for any person to sell, purchase, manufacture, or deliver, a controlled substance in, on, or within 200 feet of the real property comprising a public or private collage, university, or other postsecondary educational institution."
-Individuals who violate this law commit a felony of the first degree, and shall be sentenced to a minimum term of "imprisonment for 3 calendar years and shall not be eligible for parole or release under the control release authority pursuant to s.947.146 or statutory gain-time under s.944.275 prior to serving such minimum sentence."
+According to Section 893.13 Florida statutes, “it is unlawful for any person to sell, purchase, manufacture, or deliver, a controlled substance in, on, or within 1,000 feet of the real property comprising a public or private collage, university, or other postsecondary educational institution."
+Individuals who violate this law commit a felony of the first degree, and shall be sentenced to a minimum term of "imprisonment for up to 30 calendar years and shall not be eligible for parole or release under the control release authority pursuant to s.947.146 or statutory gain-time under s.944.275 prior to serving such minimum sentence."

-Charts detailing Federal penalties for drug trafficking may be found in the Office of the Vice President for Student Services.
+Charts detailing Federal penalties for drug trafficking may be found in the Office of the Vice President for Mission and Student Engagement.

 A biennial review of these policies/guidelines will be conducted to ensure their effectiveness, consistent enforcement, and to implement any necessary changes.
 A copy of this report may be found in the office of the Vice President for Mission and Student Engagement in the Landon Student Union, Suite 300.